DOliana/dewpoint-ventilator/README.md

 - `BASETOPIC/config/tempOutside_min/set`: minimum outdoor temperature at which ventilation is activated
 - `BASETOPIC/config/tempOutside_max/set`: maximum outdoor temperature at which ventilation is activated
 - `BASETOPIC/config/reset`: set this to `1` or `true` to reset the config values to the default config (aka what was in `settings.h`)

+## notes

+- bad WiFi can cause strange things... some values were sent as NaN even though WiFi was connected (lots of packet drops though) and QoS was set to 1.

 ## learnings